malcolmstill/foxwhale/TOUR.md

 - `src/foxwhalectl/`: implementation of a command-line tool for inspecting and debugging the state of the compositor.
 It implements `fw_control.xml`.

-- `generator/`: this director contains code for generating `protocols.zig` from Wayland XML files.
-Ostensibly this is also written in zig, but it is actually hacked together in python.

 - `procotols/`: contains custom protocols.
 The only custom protocol that currently exists is `fw_control.xml`.
 This provides a protocol implement both by the compositor and `foxwhalectl` that allows inspecting compositor state (for debugging purposes) but